ErezVolk/mac-hebrew-si-1452-2/modified/README.md

   - The same goes for geresh-geresh to produce a semicolon (;).

+  - And by analogy, typing the equal sign twice produces qav mafrid (en-dash).

 The following table lists the changes (<kbd>⇧</kbd> = Level 2 Select (<kbd>Shift</kbd>);
 <kbd>⇮</kbd> = Level 3 Select (<kbd>AltGr</kbd>/<kbd>Option</kbd>)):